ggPMXdevelopment/ggPMX/README.md

 The package is coded using object-oriented programming meaning that information is encoded in objects.
-The user can change or print the content of objets via functions.
+The user can change or print the content of objects via functions.
 Such an implementation allows to have code that is modular and easily customizable.

 ## Workflow overview